paul1956/CareLink/README.md

 ## What's New in this release
   New 3.5.3.2
   Move Show Mini Display to top level menu
   Change color slightly for basal of .025 U
+  Cleanup to prevent Public properties from moving

   New 3.5.3.1
   Lots more user information on additional tabs